RationAI/crc_ml-provenance/README.md

 ### Training (slide_train.py)

 The training script first builds a data generator.
+A generator behaves as following:

+  1. A sampling structure is built from the contents of an index file.
-The builder takes an index file as an input and builds a sampling structure from its content.
-During the training, the generator samples a patch entry from the Sampler and passes it to an Extractor.
-Extractor accesses the correct slide and extracts and RGBA based on the sampled entry.
-The extracted image is then augmented (if necessary) and normalized before passing it back to the Generator.
-The Generator repeats this process for each sampled entry in a batch before passing the batch to the Model.
+  2. During the training, the Generator samples a patch entry from the Sampler and passes it to an Extractor.
+  3. The Extractor accesses the correct slide and extracts an RGBA image from the coordinates within the sampled entry.
+  4. The extracted image is then augmented (if necessary) and normalized before being passed back to the Generator.
+  5. The Generator repeats this process for each sampled entry in a batch before passing the batch to the Model.

 ### Test (slide_test.py)